Ducal Palace, Urbino: Studiolo

 A central element in this plan is the studiolo (a small study or cabinet for contemplation), a room measuring just 3.60 x 3.35m and facing away from the city of Urbino and towards the Duke's rural lands.
-Its beautifully executed intarsia work, surrounding the room's occupant with trompe-l'œil shelves, benches, and half-open latticework doors displaying symbolic objects representing the Liberal Arts, is the single most famous example of this Italian craft of inlay.
-The benches hold musical instruments, and the shelves contain representations of books and musical scores, scientific instruments (including an astrolabe and an armillary sphere), study furnishings (including a writing desk and an hourglass), weapons and armor, and various other objects (e.g. parrots in cages and a mazzocchio).
+Its beautifully executed intarsia wood inlaying, surrounding the room's occupant with illusionary trompe-l'œil shelves, benches, and half-open latticework doors displaying symbolic objects representing the Liberal Arts bursting from the walls is the single most famous example of this Italian craft of inlay.
+The benches hold replica musical instruments, the shelves contain reproductions of books and musical scores, simulated scientific instruments (including an astrolabe and an armillary sphere), study furnishings (including a two-dimensional writing desk and an hourglass), weapons and armor, and various other objects (e.g. parrots in cages and a mazzocchio).

 The studiolo also features iconic representations of several persons, both contemporary and historical.
 On the intarsia panels are depicted statues of Federico in scholarly attire and of Faith, Hope, and Charity.
 Above the intarsia panels are portraits of great authors by Joos van Wassenhove (with reworking by Pedro Berruguete):

 The upper register (shown in the diagram's outside rows and columns) presents Classical and humanistic writers, as opposed to the religious figures (broadly speaking) of the lower register (inside).